octo-woapi/cookbook/recipes/self-generated-documentation.md

 **Swagger as example :**

+API documentation is a technical content deliverable.\
+This documentation containing instructions about how to effectively use and integrate with an API.\
 Demonstrating new features from Swagger allows you to:

 - Demonstrates the integration between API and Swagger.